 By: Sharon Aron Baron

-Residents that are interested in running for office have a chance to qualify during this week only at the city clerk’s office in Tamarac.
+Residents interested in running for office have a chance to qualify during this week only at the city clerk’s office in Tamarac.
 Starting on noon Monday, June 16, through noon on June 20, residents may file qualifying documents at the city clerk’s office for several open positions.

 District Four City Commissioner